 If you want more information on these exemptions and discounts, it’s important to contact your local tax office for a full list so that you can complete the necessary forms before the deadline.

 American Finance & Investment Company, Inc. (AFIC) is one of the leading property tax loan companies in Texas.
-Since 1946, we’ve been helping people and businesses throughout Texas to improve their financial situation, and reduce the risk of foreclosure or bankruptcy.
+Since 1946, we’ve been helping people and businesses with property tax relief throughout Texas to improve their financial situation, and reduce the risk of foreclosure or bankruptcy.
 We can help you pay your property tax bill or pay delinquent property taxes through a structured, affordable property tax loan.
 Get an estimate today by completing the form below.